bsoelch/ConcatLang/Readme.md

 1
 {.a=42,.b=2}
 ```
-writes to the constant field b would crash the program
+writes to the constant variable b would crash the program